RoyalHaskoningDHV/sam/CONTRIBUTING.md

 ## Linting

-Linting is done automatically by devops during a PR.
-To do this, first install the dependencies
+All Pull Requests must pass linting requirements.
+To test this locally, first install the dependencies.

 ```
 lang=bash